bryanlougheed/orbitalthebox/README.md

-# orbitalthebox
+# orbitalthebox python package

 ## Short description
-Irradiance calculations for Earth.
+A package for using orbital parameters to carry out various irradiance calculations for Earth.
 Beta version.
-A release version is coming, which will also have a jupyter notebook to introduce the various functions and what can be done with them.
+A release version is coming, which will also have a jupyter notebook tutorial.

 ## Install
 You can install into your python environment using the `pip` terminal command (you may need to install `git` first):